sarcophagus-org/sarcophagus-v2-specs/system-requirements-specification.md

    - Cons:
        - Potentially more expensive, depending on the size of the unencrypted shard hashes

+   - Question: Do pros outweigh cons for this approach, or should we use private keys?

 2. Archaeologist Arweave upload
     - Either a single archaeologist could be selected to upload the data bundle, or 5 separate bundles could be uploaded (split the data bundle between the archaeologists)